Prediction or forecast: don't make the mistake anymore!

 | Make your prediction | Make your forecast | prediction |

-| The finance team's prediction | The finance team's forecast | prediction |
+| The prediction of the finance team | The forecast of the finance team | prediction |

-For example: he predicts, she predicts.
+For example: he forecasts, she forecasts.

 Examples:

-- "Nora predicts a home victory."
+- "Nora forecasts a home victory."

 The parallel with advice / advises helps a lot: